Select Page

 • Recognized as one of the world’s leading Comprehensive Heart & Lung Transplantation Centers, achieving exceptional outcomes in complex procedures.

-• Introduced the first Dual Source CT with Heart PBV in India, enhancing diagnostic accuracy and patient care standards.
+• The first Dual Source CT with Heart PBV was introduced in India, enhancing diagnostic accuracy and patient care standards.

 • Collaborated with surgeons from Duke University, USA, to perform PTE procedures in Pulmonary Embolism, ensuring world-class treatment standards.